GabrielAldiney/Java-RememberingSpring/README.md

 # Java Spring Warm-up

-This project was just a warm-up to remember some Java concepts with Spring to start the week of the Java Spring Intensive by the great professor Nelio Alves.
+This project serves as a warm-up to revisit key Java concepts with Spring, kicking off the Java Spring Intensive week led by the great professor Nelio Alves.

+Technologies used:
+- Java
+- Spring Framework (Spring Data JPA, Spring Web)
+- H2 Database

+All running smoothly on WSL with Ubuntu.